ros2/design/articles/055_ros_parameter_design.md

 - **Get Parameters**
   Given a list of parameter names it will return the parameter values.
 - **Set Parameters**
-  Given a list of parameter names it will request an update of the values subject to validation of the values.
+  Given a list of parameter names, it will request an update of the values subject to validation of the values.
   The updated values can include unsetting the value.
   It will provide an API that can atomically update a set of values such that if any of the values fail validation, none of the values are set.
-  The success or failure of calling set parameters will be available to the client.
+  The success or failure of this call will be available to the client.
 - **List Parameters**
-  Provide a list of names of parameters which are currently set.
+  Provide a list of parameter names which are currently set.
 - **Describe Parameters**
   Given a list of parameter names, return their datatype.